URBAN ABORIGINAL VOICES SOCIETY HISTORY

-Started with the Common Ground Initiative – a process for local Aboriginal people and groups to meet with their municipal representatives and other interested stake holders to discuss and find ways of working together on matters of mutual concern.
+The Urban Aboriginal Voices Society Started as The Common Ground Initiative at The Red Deer Native Friendship Centre, with funding from the Alberta Urban Municipalities Association (AUMA) and the Alberta Native Friendship Centres Association (ANFCA) – The Common Ground Initiative is a process for local Urban Aboriginal people and groups to meet with their municipal representatives and other interested stake holders to discuss and find ways of working together on matters of mutual concern.

 Who was involved in Common Ground?
 Alberta Native Friendship Centres Association (ANFCA) and the Alberta Urban Municipalities Association (AUMA) worked together to support local groups that expressed an interest in undertaking the Common Ground process in their community.
 A Memorandum of Agreement relationship document was signed between ANFCA and AUMA.

 As a result of the Common Ground Initiative, Urban Aboriginal Voices Society became an unincorporated, non-profit society.

 Urban Aboriginal Voices Initiative – Four action committees developed made up of community leaders and members in Red Deer.
 The Youth and Family Wellness Committee created an Aboriginal Youth Mentoring Program.
 The committee had been seeking funding to get this program up and running as a collaborative program between the Youth and Volunteer center and Red Deer Native Friendship Society.
 The Cultural Understanding committee produced an Aboriginal Resource guide – used to identify appropriate protocols and Aboriginal ceremonies.
 Since the completion of this project, the committee has disbanded.
 The Healing and Wellness committee was actively pursuing steps to assist in the development of a new friendship center and affordable housing